-Please note: Effective July 30, 2021, all visitors aged 2 and older are required to wear a face covering while visiting the Museum, regardless of vaccination status.
+Please note: All visitors aged 2 and older are required to wear a face covering while visiting the Museum, regardless of vaccination status.

 Advance-purchase tickets are suggested, but not required.
 Same-day, walk-up tickets may be purchased at the Visitor Center whenever you choose to visit us during operating hours.

 Print your own Museum Guide before you visit: download the PDF.